Reach-Robotics/reach_robotics_sdk/docs/_sources/ros2/index.rst.txt

 .. .. image:: ../images/bravo_7_bringup.png
 ..    :width: 600

 ..
-The launch file connects to a Bravo 7 over UDP and presents a live view on RVIZ.
+The launch file connects to a Bravo 7 over UDP and presents a live view in RVIZ.
 ..
 It also presents a visualisation of the current end effector pose.

 .. .. code-block:: bash